Mike Nolan

-Michael Tullis Nolan (born March 7, 1959) is an American football coach who is the head coach for the Michigan Panthers of the United States Football League (USFL).
+Michael Tullis Nolan (born March 7, 1959) is an American football coach.
 Nolan previously served as a head coach for the San Francisco 49ers, and a defensive coordinator for the National Football League (NFL)'s Baltimore Ravens, New York Jets, Washington Redskins, New York Giants, Denver Broncos, Miami Dolphins, Atlanta Falcons, and Dallas Cowboys.
 Nolan is a former linebackers coach for the Denver Broncos, San Diego Chargers, and New Orleans Saints.

 College years

 Nolan attended the University of Oregon and was a three-year letterman in football and starter at safety.

 Coaching career

 College

-He has coached at the collegiate level at Stanford University, Rice University, and LSU before moving on to the National Football League.
+Nolan had coached at the collegiate level at Stanford University, Rice University, and LSU before moving on to the National Football League.

 Denver Broncos

 In 1987, Nolan was hired by the Denver Broncos as a special teams coach under head coach, Dan Reeves.
 In 1989, he was promoted to linebackers coach.

 New York Giants

 In 1993, Nolan followed Dan Reeves to the New York Giants and he was hired as defensive coordinator.